JRHB314/VBCS-Integration/README.md

 However, we can also edit the HTML and CSS more directly.
 Near the top right, hit the Code view for the page. <br>
 {image}<br>
 <br>
-To customize the tab bar, we will first define some style. <br>
+To customize the tab bar, we will first define some style.
+Simply paste this at the top of the Code page.<br>
 ```
 <style>
 .bright {